We’ve done our best to answer the mostly frequently asked questions below but please feel free to contact us should you

 Thanks to massive design improvements of the kites in last couple of years, the sport has become much safer.
 We only use the latest and safest equipment, all of which have ‘let-go’ safety systems that kill 100% of the power of the kite on demand.
 The youtube videos you may have seen are probably from a long time ago and accidents are far rarer.

 Q: Are the instructors insured and qualified?

-All of our highly experienced instructors are BKSA (British Kitesurfing Association) or IKO trained and qualified, with current powerboat and first aid certificates.
+All of our highly experienced instructors are BKSA (British Kitesurfing Association) or IKO (International Kiteboarding Organisation) trained and qualified, with current powerboat and first aid certificates.
 The school is a BKSA National Training Centre proving we have the required safety levels and equipment.
 Each instructor and participant are covered by our comprehensive insurance, covering personal accidents and third parties.